laravel/docs/errors.md

         });
     }

-If you want to override the behavior of some existing Laravel exception, like `HttpNotFoundException`, you may also use the `renderable` method.
-Inside it, you may also check if the `$request` comes from API or not.
+You may also use the `renderable` method to override the rendering behavior for built-in Laravel or Symfony exceptions such as `NotFoundHttpException`.
+If the closure given to the `renderable` method does not return a value, Laravel's default exception rendering will be utilized:

     use Symfony\Component\HttpKernel\Exception\NotFoundHttpException;